Professional Associations for Special Education Teachers

 - The Association for Persons with Severe Handicaps

 - The National Organization on Disability

 - National Center for Learning Disabilities

-There are five professional associations for special education teachers that can be important resources in the field of educating students with disabilities.
+There are five professional associations and must-attend conferences for special education teachers that can be important resources in the field of educating students with disabilities.
 The profession has been named one of the nation’s top five happiest jobs, meaning that support for these educators will only increase their efficacy in caring for their students’ well-being.
 Here are just a few of the associations a special education teacher should look at for additional resources.

 The most important professional association for special education teachers is NASET.
 This national membership organization is dedicated to supporting these very important educators by advancing professional development and providing training opportunities for new teachers.
 The organization is well known both for policy and research as well as offering professional resources for teachers; this includes a reference library, an app, conference opportunities and special education board certification requirements.
 It was the first professional organization that catered to special education teachers and continues to be the leading voice in the country to advocate for teachers and their students.

 Special education teachers are supported by the Council for Exceptional Students, known as CEC.
 It carries the claim that it is “the largest international professional organization dedicated to improving the educational success of individuals with disabilities and/or gifts and talents.”
 The organization focuses on providing educational opportunities for educators who have gifted or disabled learners as their students and makes an effort to provide as many resources as possible.
 This includes an overview of special education legislation around the world, access to special education teaching curriculums, conferences, workshops, and online courses.